 Early aircraft did not have radar systems.
 Pilots relied on visual detection of hostile aircraft or ground and sea targets.
 After WWII, the early First Generation jet fighters still relied on machine guns and cannons as their primary weapons.
 This limited engagements to be within visual range.

-The first radar in aircraft allowed for detection of enemy planes beyond visual range and was dedicated to interceptors and night fighters only.
+The first radar in aircraft allowed for the detection of enemy planes beyond visual range and was dedicated to interceptors and night fighters only.
 Often these systems required a committed radar operator.
 At the end of the First Generation jet fighters and some of the early Second Generation, aircraft began to use radar to direct Infrared (IR) guided missiles like the AIM-7 Sparrows rockets onto a target.
 The IR missile was limited to close range combat and usually from behind.
 In the early 1950s, radar systems started providing radar-guided (RF) missile capability to jet fighters but were proven unreliable.
 After being targeted by the launching aircraft’s onboard radar, these long-range RF missiles could track and intercept an enemy aircraft, providing a beyond-visual-range combat capability.

 As onboard radar systems became more sophisticated in third and fourth generation aircraft, radars like the F-5’s APQ-159 and the F-16’s APG-66/68 saw an increase in air-to-air stand-off ranges, look-down capability, air-to-ground laser tracking for more precise bomb delivery, and all-weather operation and ground mapping.
 Though these radars became much more capable hunters, they still required mechanical systems to point the antenna, making it susceptible to mechanical failures.